 1. The Steering Commitee, chaired by Steven Brion-Meisels, after completing our Mission Statement is moving forward in March (TBA). at Teachers 21 in Wellesley to continue our discussion of our theory of change and the infrastructure of SAM.
 The next meeting will be announced shortly.
 If you have questions, please contact Mitch Lyons (email@example.com).

-2. The SEL Educators Group, headed up by John D’Auria of Teachers21 and Bob Lichtenstein of Massachusetts School of Professional Psychology, will announce the next meeting.
-The Educators Group is working with the Exploratory Events Committee, chaired by Steven Brion-Meisels to talk about the Third Annual June Conference.
+2. The SEL Educators Group, headed up by John D’Auria of Teachers21 and Bob Lichtenstein of Massachusetts School of Professional Psychology, will announce the next meeting.but are merging with the Exploratory Events Committee, chaired by Steven Brion-Meisels to talk about the Third Annual June Conference.

 5. The Website Design Group, chaired by Nova Biro, is involved in improving the website to make it more user friendly and dynamic.
 We are currently seeking to fill a paid internship position for website development.
 If you have someone in mind or have any ideas as to content or presentation, please send your comments to Nova Biro at firstname.lastname@example.org.
 All comments are welcomed, a point that cannot be emphasized enough.

-7. The Family and Community Committee of SAM, chaired by Karen Craddock, is aimed at exploring and advancing our understanding, practice and engagement with families and community partners around social-emotional learning.
+7. The Family and Community Committee of SAM, chaired by Karen Craddock and Margaret Kiwanuka, is aimed at exploring and advancing our understanding, practice and engagement with families and community partners around social-emotional learning.
 With an emphasis on convening a diverse body, the plan is to support and deepen our strategies in participatory and culturally responsive and fluent ways across the state and in partnership with other SEL related activities.
-To join this committee, write email@example.com.
+To join this committee, write firstname.lastname@example.org.